 Studies have shown that being in or around areas with green infrastructure boosts self-esteem, improves confidence, lowers stress, reduces anxiety, improves ADD/ADHD symptoms, and increases overall life satisfaction in people of all ages—even with green infrastructure as small as a community garden.

 The Green Infrastructure Plan will identify opportunities to use natural or “green” infrastructure as a means to protect and restore our valuable resources, including the improvement of our storm water systems.
-Additional examples of green infrastructure improvements can be found in the Green Infrastructure Story Map.
+A web-based viewer outlining the important concepts of the Green Infrastructure Network will be available in the coming months.